jaywcjlove/vidwall/README.md

 ![](./assets/screenshots-2.png)

-Set 4K videos as dynamic desktop wallpapers, supporting MP4 and MOV formats.
-Simply drag and drop the video into the app, click to set it as your dynamic wallpaper.
+Set stunning 4K videos as your dynamic desktop wallpaper — supports MP4 and MOV formats.
+Simply drag and drop a video into the app and apply it with a single click.

-Make your desktop more lively and fun!
+Bring your desktop to life with animated wallpapers!
+Perfect for adding visual flair to your workspace or recording videos with an eye-catching background.